gregplaysguitar/hashban.js/readme.md

 Factory function returning a Hashban instance.
 Takes an object containing plugin options.

 ### Instance methods:

+#### bind()
+Binds to the window's `popstate` event, so that pageloads are triggered as expected when the back or forward buttons are clicked.

 #### hashban(link_collection)
 Hijacks a specific set of links, eg. `hashban_instance.hashban($('a'));`